No items found.

 A shift in mindset is key: structuring operations to charge whenever possible (home, workplace, public charging points, and DC for rapid top-ups en route) .

-Fleet policy and associated processes.
+Fleet policy and processes

 • Automatic reimbursement for home charging (where applicable), access to charging at company facilities, and, for extreme driving profiles, an ICE vehicle for vacations as a contingency option .